opencobra/swiglpk/README.md

     brew install swig glpk

-If you're on linux, swig is usually already installed and common package managers usually provide GLPK, like for example `apt-get`
+If you're using ubuntu linux, you can install swig and GLPK using `apt-get`.

-    apt-get install glpk-utils
+    apt-get install glpk-utils libglpk-dev swig

 ### Installation